Asininite/ObsidianVault/Obsidian Vault/(College)/AI/Quick Module 1.md

     - It involves automating activities associated with human thought, such as decision-making, problem-solving, and learning9999.

-    - To achieve this, we first need to understand how humans think, which can be done through introspection, psychological experiments, or brain imaging101010101010101010.
-A precise theory of the mind is then expressed as a computer program11.
+    - To achieve this, we first need to understand how humans think, which can be done through introspection, psychological experiments, or brain imaging.
+A precise theory of the mind is then expressed as a computer program.

     - An example is the General Problem Solver (GPS) by Newell and Simon, who were concerned with comparing the program's reasoning steps to those of humans solving the same problems12121212.